 In May of 1997, NoCCA was formed by a group of concerned citizens of the northend communities to fulfill parts of the Cultural Plan for Imperial County.
 This pointed to a need for revitalization of the arts in the northend.
 NoCCA initially existed under the umbrella of the Imperial County Arts Council.
-Today, NoCCA continues and remains as an arts council, with a 100% volunteer staff and board, to provide services and support for the arts in the Imperial County.
+Today, NoCCA continues and remains as an arts council, with a 100% volunteer board, to provide services and support for the arts in the Imperial County.
 Having come full-circle it serves as Imperial County Arts Council.

 Although located in the city of Brawley, NoCCA supports and provides funding for art education, art exhibits and art-related events.
 NoCCA’s advocacy of the arts and our desire are to continue to inspire and work with the supporters of the arts; we encourage first-class venue offering quality performances and educational programs.

 Over the years, NoCCA has lit up Palmer Performing Arts Center with touring professional groups: e.g. Mainly Mozart Orchestra, Kingston Trio, Forever Plaid, Chamber Orchestra Kremlin, Oregon Shakespeare Festival, Gospel Hummingbirds, Poncho Sanchez Latin Jazz Band, City Ballet of San Diego, All American Boys Chorus, San Diego Opera Ensemble, Poetry Alive, TheatreworksUSA, Peking Acrobats, Dublin Irish Cabaret, Los Angeles Guitar Quartet, Classical Guitarist Eliot Fisk, Vienna Choir Boys, storytellers and puppeteers and children’s theater groups, including Missoula Children’s Theatre.